LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Your own Docker image (note all training code, regardless of origin, is deployed to Sagemaker harnessing instances registered and emanating from ECR)
     * Algorithm purchased from AWS marketplace

+####### SM Elastic Inference
+  * Accelerates deep learning inference
+    * At fraction of cost of using a GPU instance for inference
+  * EI accelerators may be added alongside a CPU instance
+    * ml.eia1.medium / large / xlarge
+  * EI accelerators may also be applied to notebooks
+  * Works with Tensorflow, PyTorch, and MXNet pre-built containers
+    * ONNX may be used to export models to MXNet
+    * ONNX-> Used to make model compatible with an elastic interface
+  * Works with custom containers built with EI- enabled Tensorflow, PyTorch, or MXNet
+  * Works with Image Classification and Object Detection built-in algorithms
+  * add elastic inference accelerator machine type alongside a CPU instance
+  * Note elastic interface is now deprecated, but may still appear on the exam?

 ###### Deploying Trained Models via SageMaker
   * Save your trained model to S3
   * Can deploy two ways.